 - Capture the fragrance of fall.
 We don’t typically recommend strong fragrances for home staging (since you don’t want to alienate any buyers who may have an aversion to a particular smell).
 With the approach of cold weather, though, certain scents are especially good at evoking an emotional connection in buyers.
 A subtle cinnamon or vanilla in moderation is probably a safe bet (no complex fragrance combinations).
 Remember that these scents can also be overwhelming in excess.

-If you are in the Katy or greater Houston area and need a hand staging your home for fall, give us a call at (832) 377-0785!
-We provide Walk & Talk Consultations, hands-on staging, and can even connect you with contractors or shop for accessories!
+If you are in the Katy or greater Houston area and need a hand staging your home for fall, give us a call at (832) 377-0785 to set up Walk & Talk Consultations!